haberdashPI/vscode-master-key/notes.md

 - quick win: should be able to specify that a key works in all modes

 - status bar updates are called a lot, maybe reduce this

-- layred keybindings: you can specify a
-  - user binding file
-  - workspace binding file

 - users should be able to populate their own bindings file with one of the existing presets as to serve as a starting point